AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 Improved how the ``fuelSloshSpringMassDamper`` effector class works.
 It is now renamed to ``LinearSpringMassDamper``.
 It can be used to simulate both fuel sloshing, but also structural modes.
-If the ``LinearSpringMassDamper`` is connected to a fuel tank, then it’s mass depends on the amount of fuel left.
+If the ``LinearSpringMassDamper`` is connected to a fuel tank, then it's mass depends on the amount of fuel left.
 The associated unit test illustrated how to setup this last capability.
 The module also contains documentation on the associated math.